betaflight/betaflight.com/docs/release/Betaflight-4.4-Release-Notes.md

 Thanks @qvasic

-## 6. Support for extended DShot Telemetry
+## 6. Support for Extended DShot Telemetry

 If the ESC supports it, we now can get per-motor temp, current and voltage via DSHot Telemetry.
 For more info see [PR11694](https://github.com/betaflight/betaflight/pull/11694) - thanks @damosvil

-## 7. Flight improvements
+## 7. Flight Improvements

 **Antigravity**